-The Governing Body at Fishergate School believes that ensuring the health and safety of staff, pupils and visitors is essential to the success of the school.
+The School Management at Fishergate Primary School believes that ensuring the health and safety of staff, pupils and visitors is essential to the success of the school.
 We are committed to:

-- a.
-Preventing accidents and work related ill health. - b.
-Compliance with statutory requirements as a minimum standard. - c.
-Assessing and controlling risks from curriculum and non-curriculum work activities. - d.
-Providing a safe and healthy working and learning environment. - e.
-Ensuring safe working methods and providing safe work equipment. - f.
-Providing effective information, instruction and training. - g.
-Consulting with employees and their representatives on health and safety matters. - h.
-Monitoring and reviewing our systems and prevention measures to ensure that they are effective. - i.
-Setting targets and objectives to develop a culture of continuous improvement. - j.
-Ensuring adequate welfare facilities exist throughout the school. - k.
-Ensuring adequate resources are made available for health and safety issues, so far as is reasonably practicable.
+- a) Reducing accidents and work-related ill health as far as is reasonably practicable. - b) Ensuring compliance with statutory requirements as a minimum standard. - c) Assessing and controlling risks from curriculum and non-curriculum work activities on and off school premises. - d) Providing a safe, healthy and secure working and learning environment for staff and pupils. - e) Ensuring safe working methods and providing and maintaining safe work equipment. - f) Providing appropriate health and safety information, instruction, supervision and training. - g) Consulting with employees and their representatives on health and safety matters. - h) Monitoring and reviewing our risk assessment systems and control measures to ensure that they are effective. - i) Setting targets and objectives to develop a culture of continuous improvement. - j) Ensuring adequate welfare facilities exist throughout the school for all. - k) Ensuring adequate resources are made available for health and safety risk management. - I) Learning from our own health and safety experiences and sharing learning opportunities with other schools and to implement controls where appropriate. - m) Selecting and engaging competent contractors who work safely. - n) Providing adequate first aid cover and occupational health support.

-A Health and Safety Management System will be created to ensure the above commitments can be met.
+To ensure the above commitments can be met the City of York Council Safety Management System (SMS) has been adopted.
 All Governors, staff and pupils will play their part in its implementation.

+Name Signature Date

+(Headteacher)

-Name Signature Date (Chair of Governors)
+Name Signature Date

+(Chair of Governors)